-- Nonspendable Fund Balance this includes amounts that cannot be spent because they are either (a) not in spendable form, or (b) legally or contractually required to be maintained intact. - Restricted Fund Balance this includes amounts that can be spent only for specific purposes stipulated by constitution, external resource providers, or through enabling legislation. - Committed Fund Balance includes amounts that can be used only for the specific purposes determined by a formal action of the City Council. - Assigned Fund Balance includes amounts that are intended to be used by the City for specific purposes, but do not meet the criteria to be classified as restricted or committed.
+- Nonspendable Fund Balance this includes amounts that cannot be spent because they are either (a) not in spendable form, or (b) legally or contractually required to be maintained intact. - Restricted Fund Balance this includes amounts that can be spent only for specific purposes stipulated by constitution, external resource providers, or through enabling legislation. - Committed Fund Balance includes amounts that can be used only for the specific purposes determined by a formal action of the City Council. - Assigned Fund Balance includes amounts that are intended to be used by the City for specific purposes, but do not meet the criteria to be classified as restricted or committed. - Unassigned Fund Balance includes any deficit fund balance resulting from overspending for specific purposes for which amounts had been restricted, committed or assigned.

-Transportation Development Act Local Transportation Fund Article 8, Section 99400(a) Public Utilities Code
+Transportation Development Act Local Transportation Fund Article 3, Section 99234 Public Utilities Code